SIP Setup for PC Users

 Example of Chrome Warning:

-What the executable file looks like (this will appear after you click “Keep” in the warning message):
+What the executable file looks like (this appears after you click “Keep”, if you received the warning, OR it appears after you click the download link.):

 3. In the Setup Wizard pop-up window that appears, click “Next”.